Configuring Envoy

 Note

 The changes to getdown.global are done automatically when using the Deephaven installer.
-If you make any customizations, you may need to re-apply those changes after every upgrade.
+The Deephaven-supplied getdown.txt.pre contains the token #<Envoy properties loader property> which is automatically translated into the appropriate jvmarg.
+If you make any customizations to property loading, you may need to reapply your changes after every upgrade.

 An example Envoy configuration YAML file is provided below.